frontiertower/towerbot/README.md

 **What is Graphiti?**

-Graphiti is designed to manage evolving relationships and context over time by capturing and recording changes in facts and relationships.
+Graphiti manages evolving relationships and context over time by capturing and recording changes in facts and relationships.
 It enables TowerBot to construct a dynamic knowledge graph of your community, where facts (nodes and edges) can change as new data arrives.
 This allows TowerBot to:

 - Track how relationships and facts change over time (temporal awareness)
 - Maintain historical context for more accurate, context-aware answers